campbell000/blog/content/articles/how-to-buy-a-display-for-gaming.md

 - Console games will likely not be rendered in true 4K/120hz, so keep your [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out) in check.

 ## Disclaimers
-Firstly, the difference between 60 frames-per-second (FPS) and 120 FPS may not be noticeable to you, nor will the jump in resolution from 1080p to 4K (*especially when most games aren't rendered in true 4K anyway, *).
-That's perfectly fine!
-But if you're the kind of person that *does* notice those kinds of things, or you just enjoy getting your technical hands dirty, then read on.
+Firstly, I recognize that this article is low-hanging fruit: there's a million screeching Youtubers and mainstream media outlets (Vice, Polygon, etc) out there all writing about how THIS is the TV you need to buy to win at Fortnite (using an amazon referral link, cha-ching! $$$).
+But here's the thing: **they all get this shit wrong.
+Constantly**.
+Not only that, but they use fear and peer-pressure to get you to buy crap that you don't need, without actually explaining WHY you need that $1000 TV.
+So fear not: I'm not selling anything, here.
+I'm giving you the tools you need to make informed decisions, and then giving you short, concise recommendations based on specific use cases.

 Secondly, I want to shout out <a href="https://www.rtings.com/">RTings</a>.
 I've sourced some of their images in this article, and in general, I've used their articles for my own edification and when buying my own gear.
+They are independently funded, so if you have the means, throw some support their way.

 ## Essential concepts
 Before making any decision about what to purchase, it's important to understand the basic concepts of display technology so that you can make meaningul comparisons between displays on your own.
 The main concepts are covered in the subsections below:

 ### Resolution
-Resolution refers to how many pixels are on the screen, often abbrevated to acronyms like "1080p", "4K", etc. Increasing the number of pixels on the screen allows you to discern more detail in any given image.
+Resolution refers to how many pixels are on the screen, often abbreviated to acronyms like "1080p", "4K", etc. Increasing the number of pixels on the screen allows you to discern more detail in any given image.
 See the chart below illustrating the difference in pixel count between the various resolution categories:

 <div class="imageContainer">
   <img class="" :src="'/resolution.png'" />